appirio-tech/lc1-event-service/Readme.md

 3. There are four other node files, 2 producers ( 3getReadyForReview.js and 4getResetChallenges.js) and 2 consumers (3setToReview and 4setToSubmission)

 ### 3getReadyForReview.js *- Producer*
->Makes a call to the [dev-challenge-service](http://dev-lc1-challenge-service.herokuapp.com) (no authtecation required) and gets all the challenge records who have a status = "SUBMISSION" and whose subEndAt is before `now()`.
+>Makes a call to the [dev-challenge-service](http://dev-lc1-challenge-service.herokuapp.com) (no authentication required) and gets all the challenge records who have a status = "SUBMISSION" and whose subEndAt is before `now()`.
 These are challenges that are in the submission phase and need to be switch to the ***"Review"*** phase.
 These jobs (records) are placed on a queue called `ready_for_review`.
 This job has an interval so it takes 10 seconds before you will see any logs on the console.
 Once you got your records you should stob this job with CTRL^c

 ### 3setToReview.js *- Consumer*
 >This consumer reads from the `ready_for_review` and makes a ***PUT*** call to the [dev challenge service](http://dev-lc1-challenge-service.herokuapp.com) update the status from ***SUBMISSION*** to ***REVIEW***.
 In addition to sending the new status in the payload it also must pass two required fields:  *title* and *projectSource*.
 Since they are required by the API.